-While tender annuals require warm, frost-free weather, planting a perennial container garden in early spring serves two great purposes: first, you get much-needed garden therapy to combat winter weariness; and second, you’re jump-starting the garden season, allowing the perennials to settle into their new home so they’re ready to burst into bloom as the weather warms.
+While tender annuals require warm, frost-free weather, planting a perennial container garden in early spring serves two great purposes.
+First, you get much-needed garden therapy to combat winter weariness.
+Secondly, you jump-start the garden season, allowing the perennials to settle into their new home so they’re ready to burst into bloom as the weather warms.
 Here are a few tips, plus three perfect perennials, for creating a great spring container garden.

 Before you start planting in an old pot you found in the garage, consider investing in a container that withstands freezing temperatures.
 Terra cotta, ceramic, concrete, and other moisture-absorbing materials may crack when temperatures drastically drop, as the water expands with freezing conditions.
 However, fiberglass, metal, plastic, wood, and “terra cotta-like” containers labeled to withstand extreme cold offer good choices for your spring container garden.